Plastering the Bruises (Mark 1:29-39)

 Revelation 22:3 And there shall no longer be any curse [curses of disobedience - such as fever].
 And the throne of Yahweh and of the Lamb shall be in her, and His servants [Isaiah 44:1-2, Isaiah 45:4, et al] shall serve Him and shall see His face, and His Name is upon their foreheads.

-So they are risen and then serve.
-With these spiritual types hopefully thoroughly explored, there is one last thing which should be mentioned, which is that having healed Peter’s mother-in-law is a subtle nod to the fact that Yahshua is Yahweh God, for as He said in the song of Moses, “See now that I, even I, am he, and there is no god with me: I kill, and I make alive; I wound, and I heal: neither is there any that can deliver out of my hand” (Deuteronomy 32:29 - cf. to what we read in Hosea 6:1-2).
+With these spiritual types explored, one last thing should be mentioned: healing Peter’s mother-in-law is a subtle nod to the fact that Yahshua is Yahweh God.
+As He said in the song of Moses, “See now that I, even I, am he, and there is no god with me: I kill, and I make alive; I wound, and I heal: neither is there any that can deliver out of my hand” (Deuteronomy 32:39—cf. Hosea 6:1-2).
+As opposed to Paul, who healed a man of fever, but had to do so through prayer.

 Just as the mother-in-law rose and served the house, so does the Prince Himself proceed to mercifully serve the lost sheep of the house of Israel: